 Much has been written about ERP warehouse applications versus best-of-breed WMS applications: the logistics operators argue for best-of-breed solutions to optimize operations, and the IT people want integrated ERP solutions to reduce complexity.

-Regardless of where one stands on this topic, SAP, Oracle, and Infor/SSA Global have made significant inroads into the WMS market either by self-developing advanced warehousing modules or through acquisition.
+Regardless of where one stands on this topic, SAP, Oracle, and Infor have made significant inroads into the WMS market either by self-developing advanced warehousing modules or through acquisition.
 In terms of market share, SAP has the largest share of the WMS market despite the fact that they are not even considered a WMS vendor within the trade.
-Infor /SSA Global’s acquisitions of EXE Technologies and Provia Software are examples of how quickly a powerhouse ERP vendor can move into a specialized software market.
+Infor’s acquisitions of EXE Technologies and Provia Software are examples of how quickly a powerhouse ERP vendor can move into a specialized software market.
 This contributes to heightened competition as market share is shifted away from niche WMS suppliers to large ERP firms.

-The past ten years have seen a dramatic reduction in the number of companies that service the WMS market.
+The past ten years have seen an overall reduction in the number of companies that service the WMS market.
 Although the market was overdue for consolidation, few people could have predicted the collapse of so many firms in such a short period of time.

 By mid-1999, the number of new WMS orders had declined to a trickle due to the focus on Y2K.
 This forced most WMS suppliers to drive more revenue from their existing customer base through upgrades, service, and support revenue.
 Without new orders in the pipeline, sales revenues plummeted, resulting in spending cuts to R&D and marketing.
 The downward spiral led to many firms selling out and larger WMS software companies ending up with multiple WMS applications.

-Today, many of these acquired applications are being sunset because it’s far too costly for software firms to maintain and invest precious research and development dollars into upgrading multiple warehouse applications.
-Recently, Infor sunset the Provia application which is a shame because that was a great product in its hey-day and similarly the MARC Global application will no longer be developed by RedPrairie.
+Many of the legacy acquired applications were sunset because it is far too costly for software firms to maintain and invest research and development dollars into upgrading multiple warehouse applications.
 Buyer-beware: vendor viability and financial strength continue to require careful scrutiny, and it is becoming increasingly important to understand long-term development priorities to minimize the risk of buying a WMS solution that may be earmarked for sunset.